Unresolved loss is an underlying reason for a lot of substance misuse/addiction as well as a contributing factor for suicide and suicide attempts.

 - Go with them to a support group

 I often tell parents to start by asking their child, “What was your favorite memory about _____?”
+“Tell me what made __________ a good friend?”
 That lets them know you are open to talking about the person.
 Listening is a highly underrated skill but it’s the core of connection.
 So lead with your ears.

 Make empathetic listening comments like, “I know that hurts.”
 It’s important not to invalidate feelings.
 It’s important to let them experience the grief.
 So comments like, “He is in a better place right now,” just screams, “I’m trying to dismiss your feelings.”